 - Defiled Forever: Pierrot feels this way about himself due to Eloise's abuse of him.

-- Even Evil Has Standards: The Mother Superior is far from the nicest character in the novel, but even she eventually realizes that Eloise's abuse of Rose has gone too far; in fact, part of her motivation for sending Rose to work for the Mc Mahons is to ensure Rose's safety.
+- Everyone Has Standards: The Mother Superior is far from the nicest character in the novel, but even she eventually realizes that Eloise's abuse of Rose has gone too far; in fact, part of her motivation for sending Rose to work for the Mc Mahons is to ensure Rose's safety.

 - Foreshadowing: "I will kill her for you one day."
 It doesn't happen until the very last page, but Rose makes good on her promise to Pierrot.